PortSwigger/colonel-clustered/README.md

     - A progress bar will appear, allowing you to monitor the analysis.

 4.  **Analyze the Results in the Quad-Pane UI**:
-    - The "Colonel Clustered" tab uses a powerful four-pane layout to help you quickly navigate results.
+    - The "Colonel Clustered" tab uses a four-pane layout to help you quickly navigate results.
-    - **Top-Left (Clusters)**: This pane shows a high-level list of all clusters found, including a special "Outliers" group.
+    - **Top-Left (Clusters)**: This pane shows the clusters found, including a special "Outliers" group.
 Each entry shows the number of items in that cluster.
-    - **Bottom-Left (Cluster Contents)**: Click on a cluster in the pane above to see all of its members displayed in this table.
+    - **Bottom-Left (Cluster members)**: Select a cluster in the pane above to see all of its members displayed in this table.
 The table features several columns:
         - `Request/Response Pair`: The original index of the item.
         - `Status Code`: The HTTP response status code.
         - `Length`: The length of the response body in bytes.